Shamima Begum will not be allowed to return to the UK to fight the decision to remove her citizenship, the Supreme Court has ruled.

 British citizens can also have their passports taken away.

 How many people have left IS to return home?

 Many foreigners who travelled to Iraq and Syria to join IS did so secretly.

-But data from King's College shows an estimated 52,808 men, women and children travelled to (or were born into) the areas of Iraq and Syria under IS control between 2013 and 2018.
+But data from King's College estimates that 52,808 men, women and children travelled to (or were born into) the areas of Iraq and Syria under IS control between 2013 and 2018.

-Of these, it says about a fifth have returned home or are trying to do so.
+In July 2019 it estimated that about a fifth had returned home or were trying to do so.

-Some countries like Russia and the Central Asian states have taken back hundreds of their nationals.
+Some countries such as Russia and the Central Asian states have taken back hundreds of their nationals.
 But Western European countries have generally taken back far fewer, and those they have allowed to return are often children.